f-forcher/blog-posts/Polynomial Chaos.md

 > to explain concepts and formulas if possible.

 # Examples and definitions
-In this section, we recall some basic facts of (stochastic) ODEs, vector spaces, polynomials, and the like.
+In this section, we recall some basic facts of differential equations, vector spaces, polynomials, and the like.
 Feel free to skip and consult as needed if you are already familiar with all of these terms.

 ## The unidimensional harmonic oscillator